mycotinaj/misc_perl_scripts/README.md

  B. File -> load .cls

- C. Under "Classes" tab, select classes you are interested in viewing so that they "light up" on the map.
+ C. Under "Classes" tab, select classes to be displayed on the map.

  D. Once you have identified your target genome, select the "Data" tab.
 Then, left click around the target area of the map.